Idena-Today/DnaUrl/Readme.md

+# WORK IN PROGRESS #

+Specs are there but js code still is in the works.
+Scaffold only as for now.

 ## DNA URL

 A DnaUrl is a safe way to encode an Idena transaction - including data payload - into a safe to transfer string.